diabagatekelly/capstone-angular-app/README.md

 This demo Angular app is an online resource for book lovers.

 Current main features:
-    *See latest NY Times bestseller books
+- See latest NY Times bestseller books
-    *Search for books by title or author
+- Search for books by title or author
-    *Search for authors by name
+- Search for authors by name

 In the future:
+- User accounts
-    *Save favorite books and authors to account
+- Save favorite books and authors to account
-    *Book discussion forum
+- Book discussion forum

 ## Key Learning Features